everestpipkin/datagardens/students/khanniie/10_finalProject/README.md

 ### Concept

 Started in Spring 2019, Internet Postcards is a chrome extension that allows you to generate physical, mailable postcards from your internet adventures.
 More specifically, this chrome extension takes a screenshot of the webpage that you are currently browsing, and opens an overlay in which you can postcard-ify the postcard with some decorative text, leave a message on the back and send the postcard result to a real physical address using an online direct mailing service.
-See this page for more info.

 This project was inspired by my nostalgia for the physical artifacts that result from traveling.
 Although I love sending postcards home to my mom, I rarely travel away from the university campus and my room.
 This project is my solution; if the only places that I visit are online, then why not send postcards from those locations instead?